- D -

 Functional

-description: see patent and users' instructions
+description: see patent and user instructions

 Technical Data